afpineda/cpp-minimal-dependency-injection/README.md

 - `void release(Service *instance)`

-  - Where `instance` is a pointer to a service provider instance previously retrieved via `acquire()`.
+  - Where `instance` is a raw pointer to a service provider instance previously retrieved via `acquire()`.
     Note that this pointer is `Service *`, not `Provider *`.
     The injector should typecast this pointer to the service provider class.